UPPMAX/programming_formalisms/docs/algorithms/assert.md

 Behavior of `assert`|Active               |Ignored Runtime speed       |Lower                |Unaffected

+### Using assertions as a stub

-Also, `assert` can be used as a stub, to signal work that needs to be done.
+`assert` can be used as a stub, to signal that work that needs to be done.
 For example, here is a function that aligns any amount of DNA sequences:

 ```python